newold3/Godot-RPG-Creator/README.md

 ---

+## 🛠️ Development Methodology & Assets

+As a solo developer who is not a professional artist, I have adopted a pragmatic approach to ensure the tool is feature-rich and legally safe for distribution:

+* **🎨 Assets:** The core visual style is based on **LPC (Liberated Pixel Cup)** standards.
+However, finding high-quality free assets that explicitly allow **redistribution** (shipping them inside a game engine/tool) is challenging.
+When a suitable open-license asset is unavailable, I generate a base using AI and then manually fix, polish, and integrate it using Photoshop.
+* **💻 Code:** I write all the game logic and systems myself.
+AI tools are used strictly for **documentation** (generating comments), formatting, or refactoring code that I have already written and tested.
+* **✨ Shaders:** The visual effects are a mix of community resources (e.g., GodotShaders) and supervised AI generation.

+---

 ## 🐛 Bug Reporting & Feedback

 Your help is essential!
 As a solo developer (@Newold), I cannot test every possible combination.